There are many ways to install the Amazon Web Service Command Line Client (aka AWS CLI), including using

 Step 4 - Create a user

-You will need to create a user with credentials to configure the AWS command line client.
+The AWS Console makes it super easy to create an account using a browser.
+You will need to create a user with credentials to configure the AWS command-line client.

 Visit the User's section of AWS IAM to create a user with Access Key ID and Access Secret.